Submesoscale and boundary layer turbulence under mesoscale forcing in the upper ocean: Discussion and conclusions

 We acknowledge certain idealizations necessary to isolate the target physics.
 The upper limit on resolved scales is set by the $\qty{100}{\kilo\meter}$ domain, and the imposed mesoscale forcing follows a controlled quadrupole pattern without an eddy-driven surface temperature signature.
 The absence of feedback terms to the mesoscale flow in the momentum equations also breaks the clarity in formulating derivative budgets like those for vorticity, since the derivation will involve isolated horizontal gradients of $\vec{U}$.
 In the vertical, the $\qty{250}{\meter}$ depth and the absence of a full thermocline constrain interactions with the deep ocean.
 Finally, the integration time captures the transient adjustment of the front rather than a full mesoscale-submesoscale equilibrium.
 In future studies we will report on the extended integration time of the simulation when turbulence is fully developed.
 These choices, however, are what define this as a controlled numerical experiment, allowing us to isolate the specific mechanism of mesoscale-submesoscale-BLT coupling from the full complexity of a realistic ocean energy cascade.
-The sensitivity of quantitative correlations to model setup and initialization remains an important area for investigation\citep{atkinson_near_2025}.
+The sensitivity of quantitative correlations to model setup and initialization remains an important area for investigation {\citep{atkinson_near_2025}}.{We acknowledge several idealizations that define the scope of this process study.
+The upper limit on resolved scales is set by the $\qty{100}{\kilo\meter}$ domain, and the imposed mesoscale forcing follows a controlled stationary quadrupole pattern without an eddy-driven surface temperature signature.
+Our one-way-coupled formulation prescribes $\vec{U}$ and does not include two-way perturbation feedback onto a prognostic mesoscale state; therefore, mechanisms that depend on fully interactive mesoscale evolution are outside the model scope.
+In the vertical, the $\qty{250}{\meter}$ depth and the absence of a full thermocline constrain interactions with the deep ocean.
+Note that these two points are dynamically coupled: we did try first with a more realistic freely evolving mesoscale field.
+The issue was that we weren't able to maintain the mesoscale eddies given the shallow depth of the domain and prescribed density structure.
+They dissipated too fast and thus were not able to provide the necessary forcing for the submesoscale.
+So the current setup was not an oversight or a simplification but rather it was necessary to capture the physics in this problem of interest.
+Moreover, the integration time captures the transient adjustment of the front rather than a full mesoscale-submesoscale equilibrium.
+Finally, a more direct approach to isolate the impact of mesoscale straining on submesoscale would be to compare solutions with and without mesoscale forcing, but it is not feasible to run an entire simulation without mesoscale forcing due to required resources.
+Also, that has already been done in a smaller domain, although its earlier transient evolution is less explored and dynamically intriguing analysis focuses on outputs after {\qty{10}{\day} \citep{hamlington_langmuir_2014, johnson_modification_2024}}.
+In future studies we will report on extended integrations and reruns with a time-evolving mesoscale field to assess robustness and generality.
+These choices nonetheless define a controlled numerical experiment that isolates mesoscale-submesoscale-BLT coupling pathways under prescribed heterogeneous forcing.
+The sensitivity of quantitative correlations to model setup and initialization remains an important area for investigation {\citep{atkinson_near_2025}}.}